woct0rdho/triton-windows/README.md

 You still need to install a C++ compiler if you use `torch.compile` targeting CPU.
 This may happen when you use nodes like 'CompileModel' in ComfyUI.
 Triton does not affect how PyTorch configures the C++ compiler in this case.

 If you need to override the C compiler, you can set the environment variable `CC`.
-MSVC, GCC, and Clang are supported for the JIT compilation.
+MSVC, GCC, and Clang are supported for the JIT compilation in Triton.

 <details>
 <summary>Instructions for older or custom wheels without bundled TinyCC</summary>